 - Irritability and mood swings

 - Sensitivity to criticism

-- Panic at the thought of stopping cocaine use
+- Panic at the thought of stopping use of cocaine

-- Aggressive behaviour towards loved ones/ other persons
+- Aggressive behavior towards loved ones/ other persons

 - Tension, resulting in insomnia, suicidal thoughts, and lack of focus

-- Frequently lost in thought, daydreaming, with unfocussed thinking patterns, fantasising about drug use
+- Frequently lost in the study, daydreaming, with unfocussed thinking patterns, fantasizing about using drugs

 - Being uncharacteristically talkative

 - Sleeping less than usual

 - Signs of paranoia (fearing that others are “out to get me”)

 - Poor choices in everyday events and interactions

 Psychological symptoms of cocaine addiction can last for ten weeks or longer.
 Some can suffer more than others due to pre-existing mental health problems or past experiences of trauma.